comundus/maven2-repository/README.md

     		</repositories>
     	</profile>

-Example.
-For:
+### Example 1.
+Updating a file
+In order to update a file with these characteristics:

     File: util-lib.jar
     GroupId: com.utils
     ArtifactId: util-lib
     Version: 1.0
     Path to this repository: c:\maven2-repository

 Call: